svankampen/croghan/README.md

 - **Wire Frame**
     1. During the planning phase of the project a wireframing tool called balsamiq was used.
-    2. By using a wireframe the webpage could be visualised and the number of sections and functions understood from a highlevel.
+    2. By using a wireframe the webpage could be visualised and the number of sections and functions understood from a high level.
     3. Throughout the project the wireframe was used as a guide of what was set out to achieve.
     4. The wireframe file can be viewed here [Link](../croghan/assets/wireframe/Croghan_wire_frame_v1.bmpr)